chrisvasqm/apply-digital-automation-exercise/README.md

 ## Reports

+### Mochawesome

 After running the `headless` command, you should have the `mochawesome` report generated locally on your machie inside the `/cypress/reports/html` directory.

+### Lighthouse

+Lighthouse tests showed a big difference in terms of Performance and some decent improvements that could be made to the Accessibility of the site.

+In terms of performance, the Desktop got 97 points while the mobile version got only 15 points.

+By following the list of suggestions in the document found in the `/lighthouse` directory, the Dev Team should be able to make big improvements over time for mobile users.

 ## Framework Selection